cedricium/las/README.md

 # 📚 Libraries Are Sacred (LAS)

-Welcome to Libraries Are Sacred (LAS), a gateway to streamlined library management with a purposefully simple full-stack web app.
-The name "Libraries Are Sacred (LAS)" serves as a clever mnemonic for the app, simplifying the understanding of its core purpose—a library automation system designed to make administrative tasks effortless.
+Welcome to Libraries Are Sacred, a gateway to streamlined library management with a purposefully simple full-stack web app.
+The name "Libraries Are Sacred" serves as a clever mnemonic for the app, simplifying the understanding of its core purpose—a library automation system (LAS) designed to make administrative tasks effortless.

 LAS is designed with a laser focus on simplicity, and this extends to user access.